MrRMansd01/Payeh/README.md

     ```

 4.  **Configure Supabase:**
-    - Create a `.env` file in both the `server` and `client` directories.
+    - Create a `.env` file in both the `api` and `client` directories.
     - Add your Supabase project credentials to these files:
       ```
       SUPABASE_URL=your_supabase_url
       SUPABASE_KEY=your_supabase_anon_key
       ```
-    - You will need to use these variables in the `supabaseClient.js` files in both the client and server.
+    - You will need to use these variables in the `supabaseClient.js` files in both the client and api.

 ## ▶️ Usage

 To run the project, you need to run the server and client simultaneously.

 1.  **Run the server:**
-    - In a terminal, navigate to the `server` directory and run the following command:
+    - In a terminal, navigate to the `api` directory and run the following command:
     ```bash
     npm start
     ```